pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 After breakfast we will pack our bags and make our way to another mind-blowing Himalayan Lake, Tso Kar.
 We will drive through some the wildest landscapes on the planet and sometimes you feel as if you’re on the Moon.
 After visiting Tso Kar, we will arrive to another group of Nomads, the Karnak nomads, where we stay until its dark, in order to meet and photograph their lives as well.

-When the sun is down, we start the long drive back via Tanglangla Pass to Thiksey Camp, where we will overnight.
+When the sun is down, we start the long drive back via Tanglangla Pass to Chamba Camp Thiksey, where we will overnight.

 #### _Day 12: Bid farewell to the Land of the Lamas_